grantmacken/glider/README.md

 [![asciicast](https://asciinema.org/a/487137.svg)](https://asciinema.org/a/487137)

-Xqerl pronounced 'squirrel',  is a XQuery 3.1 application server.
+[Xqerl](https://github.com/zadean/xqerl) pronounced 'squirrel',  is a XQuery 3.1 application server and database.
+ The xqerl database provides a conveniant store for hierarchical collections of [XDM](https://www.w3.org/TR/xpath-datamodel-31/) items.

-XQuery 3.1 is the query language for building data driven web applications.
+[XQuery 3.1](https://www.w3.org/TR/xquery-31/) is the query language used for building data driven web applications from the data stored in the xqerl database.

 Xqerl is an erlang application that runs on top of the Erlang virtual machine [BEAM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine))
-Erlang applications have a reputation for being long running, fault tolerant and reliable.
+[Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) applications have a reputation for being long running, fault tolerant and reliable.

-This project uses a xqerl docker image, so you do not need to locally install erlang or even know much about erlang.
+This project uses a xqerl container image, so you do not need to locally install erlang or even know much about erlang.

 # glider: A template repo